What to Expect from Oral Probiotics: 6 Key Points

 You may be familiar with the term gut microbiome, which refers to the microorganisms living in our gut.

-Similarly, the oral microbiome is a community of microorganisms living in our mouth.
+Similarly, the bacterial community of the mouth is a group of microorganisms living there.

-The oral cavity is the second largest and most diverse microbiota after the gut, so it’s time we pay as much attention to it as we do our gut health.
+The mouth is the second largest and most diverse bacterial community after the gut, so it’s time we pay as much attention to it as we do our gut wellness.
 Here’s where oral probiotics come in!

 The benefits of oral probiotics are twofold.
-Firstly, they are designed to directly colonize the surfaces of the mouth and restore your oral microbiome, which has direct benefits for the health of your mouth and teeth.
+Firstly, they are designed to directly colonize the surfaces of the mouth and restore the bacterial balance in your mouth, which has direct benefits for the condition of your mouth and teeth.

-Secondly, having good oral health and a balanced oral microbiome actually improves your overall systemic health.
+Secondly, having a healthy mouth and a balanced oral environment actually improves your overall systemic well-being.

 Let’s take a closer look at the many benefits of using an oral probiotic: